suzuran7053/PHP_projects/Wrestling_Nonsense/README.md

 <div id="about">
  <h1>About this project</h1>
  <h2>#Wrestling Nonsense</h2>
- <p>This is my original PHP project named "Wrestling Nonsense". <br>This is a CMS project, designed for simply posting reviews of any sporting events. <br>You can have a quick look at <a href="demo_screenphotos/">some demo images</a> where you can see the screenshots of the features it has.</p>
+ <p>This is my original PHP project named "Wrestling Nonsense". <br>This is a CMS project, designed for simply posting reviews of any sporting events. </p>
 </div>